SankarBizappln/BCI-Documentation/BCI BLMP Documenation.md

 ##### Picked

-​		For Unpicking Furniture a single room,click on *unpick furniture* button shown in *Image 32-4*.
+​		Picked Report contains the details items that are picked for a particular project.For Unpicking Furniture a single room,click on *unpick furniture* button shown in *Image 32-4*.

 ![Unpick Button in Picked Report](Images/unpickfur.png) *Image 32-4 : Unpick Button in Picked Report*